drxspace/youtube-dl-pl/README.md

 ```
   -h			print this help text and exit
   -v			print various debugging information
-  -d PATH		create a directory named PATH and put there the files
+  -d PATH		create a directory named PATH and put the files in it
   -m [FILE]		create a .m3u playlist file.
 If the FILE argument is not
 				specified and the -d option exists, the m3u filename is similar to
 				PATH argument